Get a free estimate

 Small, circular, straw-colored spots 1-3 inches in diameter, about the size of a silver dollar, are the most common symptoms and are most noticeable on closely mowed Bermuda and Zoysia lawns.
 You may also notice white cottony like a mycelium in the early mornings while the dew is present.
 This sometimes resembles spider webs and can be mistaken for an insect issue.
 If conditions allow the disease to grow rapidly the small spot may grow together and create larger areas of discolored turf.

 The disease is favored by temperatures above 85 with prolonged periods of high humidity and drought stress.
 These have been our conditions over the past few weeks leading into the 4th weekend for most of us.
 The disease is spread through clipping dispersal and is also favored by high thatch accumulation.

 The good news is that as our turf recovers from the drought stress we had for 3-4 weeks and humidity levels drop it can and in most cases will grow through the infection just fine.
 Some best practices we can follow to slow development of Dollar Spot are:

 Fungicide applications can be made to control the pathogen causing the disease, but be advised that a fungicide application is not a “spot remover” and that it will still take time for the turf to grow through the damage that has been done.
-Your Waynes professional can advise you on the cost of fungicide applications and what those expectations should be.
+Your Waynes lawn care service professional can advise you on the cost of fungicide applications and what those expectations should be.